Do you have a tattoo that you regret?

-Save Money: It’s all in the details.
+Save Money: It’s all about the details.
 Before you opt for something permanent, begin saving your money so that nothing stops you once you find the right artist and tattoo design.
-The more details and intricacy in his work, the more time you’ll be in the chair, and the more money you’ll spend.
+The more details and intricacy of his work, the more time you’ll be in the chair, and the more money you’ll spend.
 Save your cash so your budget allows for all the details that you want your tattoo to have.

-Avoid names and break-up tattoos: Besides name tattoos, some people regret the ink they get post-breakup, when your heart isn’t in the right place.
+Avoid names and break-up tattoos: Besides name tattoos, some people regret the ink they get post-breakup when your heart isn’t in the right place.
 Just like a new hairstyle, a new tattoo does serve as a coping mechanism for life changes, but it helps to remind yourself you won’t be feeling this way forever.